lck/SharpTAL/Docs/tal.rst

 #. ``tal:omit-tag``

 #. ``tal:attributes``

+Since the ``tal:on-error`` statement is only invoked when an error occurs, it does not appear in the list.

 There is a reasoning behind this ordering.
 Because users often want to set up variables for use in other statements contained within this